monsoonmaelstrom/book2/book2.md

 “No. We don’t exactly have the ‘exchange keys’ kind of relationship.”

-“Okay,” I say nodding.
-“So when you got here last night you just knocked and no one answered?
+“Okay.
+So when you got here last night you just knocked and no one answered?
 You didn’t go in?”
+I ask.

-She nods.
+“No, I didn’t go in.
+I waited around for a while getting progressively more annoyed, and then left,” she tells me, sounding frustrated.

 I block the door with my body for a moment, pantomiming having a key while I use magic to unlock the door and check if anyone is in there, but the flat is empty.
-I open the door and allow Amelia to enter first, and then lock it behind me.
+I open the door and allow Amelia to enter first, and then lock it behind me as I follow her in.

 “Anything look out of the ordinary?”
 I ask her.

-“No,” she says softly.
+“No,” she says softly after glancing over the space briefly.

 I begin looking around.
 It’s very tidy and very homey.
-It gives off the vibe of the kind of person who would host dinner parties.
+It gives off the vibe of the kind of person who would enjoy hosting dinner parties.

 “Bedroom?”
 I ask.